The story of the LVCoB Sanctuary Choir and a “progressive church… with a pipe organ.”

 Currently, several members help hurricane and tornado victims rebuild homes through Brethren Disaster Service or serve in Children Disaster Service, counseling children following gun violence and other disasters.
 Several of our choristers serve in our church program that regularly prepares meals for the Hope for Homeless Service Center in Pomona.
 Others work in our Peace and Carrots Garden growing tons of fresh produce donated each year to the Inland Valley Council of Churches Food Bank.
 Finally, several members help area organizations resettle refugees.

-Sharing the leadership of our choir these past 17 years are two highly skilled musicians.
+Sharing the leadership of our choir these past 18 years are two highly skilled musicians.
 Composer, pianist, and songwriter Shawn Kirchner serves as accompanist.
 Professional ensemble singer, soloist and Cal Poly Pomona professor of music, Niké St. Clair, D.M.A., is director.
-Both are members of the nationally renowned Los Angeles Master Chorale, performing locally at Disney Hall and touring the world with the Master Chorale’s Lagrimé di San Pietro, and are greatly involved in musical circles of the wider Los Angeles area.
+Both are members of the nationally renowned Los Angeles Master Chorale, performing locally at Disney Hall and touring the world with the Master Chorale’s

 Through real life practice as well as our music, our choir emphasizes the ideas expressed in the following church mission statement.